rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="a-4"> ☑️ Step 4.
 App data </h3>

 We’ll declare our variables in section 2.
-For now, let’s keep it to two variables.
+For now, we'll make two variables:
 *(Note that I name global variables starting with an underscore, like `_buffer`.  )*

 We’ll save the contents to a variable called `_buffer`.
 The buffer can be modified without modifying the file it’s pulled from.
-*(That’s why it’s called the buffer – it’s buffered, aka separate, from the final saved version!)*
+*(That’s why it’s called the buffer – it’s buffered, aka separate, from the final saved file!)*

-We’ll also record the `_filename` being edited.
+We’ll also record another string of text, the `_filename` being edited.

 ```javascript
 ////  SECTION 2:  APP MEMORY